0jonjo/0jonjo.github.io/_posts/2026-06-06-from-backend-to-mlops.md

 ---
 layout: post
-title: "From Backend to MLOps: A Runner’s Road to Business Rules, Deployments and Monitoring"
+title: "From Backend to MLOps: a runner’s road to business rules, deployments and monitoring"
 description: "The intersection of Backend Development and MLOps, a deep dive into applying DevOps principles, Design Thinking, and deployment strategies to machine learning systems using the Calcpace app."
 tags: programming learning ai english ruby
 categories: misc